HajagosNorbert/Code4GoodProject/README.md

 * At the same time anyone would have been able to delegate their work such as housekeeping to a student in return of certified work hours.

 * The real world application of the project came with a bunch of legal issues and thus, it was abbandoned after the final presentation of the site.

+## Usage, **demo profiles**
+You can use these credentials to log into a student profile and try to apply for jobs:
+* email: diakdemo@diakdemo.com
+* password: diakdemo

+If you want to post jobs and choose from the applicants then you can log into this profil:e
+* email: munkaadodemo@munkaadodemo.com
+* password: munkaadodemo

 ## Retrospective
 I learned a lot about web and general development.
 Looking back I can identify my mistakes such as:

-* Not keeping the code organized and not having a system for it.
+* Not keeping the code organized and not having a system for it and mixing the "templates" with the logic too much.
+I know it's ugly to look at :)
 * Not looking for pre-baked solutions for common tasks, but trying to come up with everything on my own.
 * Trying to be the superhero of the team doing everything by myself rather than helping them get even more involved to the point where we could have worked side-by-side.